uviclibraries/html-css/act-2.md

 ```

-2. **Go back to your "about.html" page and add an internal link to your "index.html" file.** In your **"about.html"** file, select some text to turn into a link and wrap that text in the following tags:
+- Let's go back to our `about.html` page and add an internal link to your `index.html` file.
+- In your `about.html` file, select some text to turn into a link and wrap that text in the following tags:

 `<a href="index.html">your link text here</a>`

-We only need to link to another location within the same directory, so notice that we do not need to add the full URL, as in the `https://www` part.
-We only add the file name between the quotation marks.
+- <mark>Note</mark> that we only need to link to another location within the same directory, or folder(s), so notice that we do not need to add the full URL, as in the `https://www` part.
+We only add the file name between the double quotation marks.

-In my example, I want my readers to know that I have another webpage on my website that they can read:
+- In my example, I want my readers to know that I have another webpage on my website that they can read:

 `Be sure to check out <a href="index.html">my Index page</a> for more reading!`

-3. **Save your "about.html" file** and refresh your browser to see if your new link works.
+- Save your "about.html" file** and refresh your browser to see if your new link works.

 ### 3. External link